 - Tighten the security and privacy settings on social networks like Facebook, LinkedIn, and Twitter.
 If you have a blog, set it to ‘private’ so that only those you approve will have access permission for data you need to keep private.

 - Avoid putting pictures that you don’t want the world seeing it.
 Once a private picture or video is leaked, it’s leaked forever.

 - Do not entertain cyberbullies.
 If someone bothers you, report the profile or person immediately.

 - Learn to browse anonymously, or get anonymization services such as VPN.

-Protection against online government tracking is a challenge, and you need to continuously learn and develop your understanding of security online to use internet as a blessing.
-The tips and tools mentioned here are the only a few ways to begin your fight for online privacy, since governmental agencies and cyber criminals are converging newer ways to snoop up our data online.
+Protection against online government tracking is a challenge, and you need to continuously learn and develop your understanding of security online to use the internet as a blessing.
+The tips and tools mentioned here are the only a few ways to begin your fight for online privacy since governmental agencies and cybercriminals are converging newer ways to snoop up our data online.
 Stay safe!